constellation-daq/Constellation/docs/protocols/cmdp.md

 The log message topic MAY be followed by a trailing slash `/` and a component identifier of the host program to allow further filtering of messages.
 An example for a log message topic with component identifier is `LOG/TRACE/NETWORKING`.

+### Monitoring Data Topic

 Messages which start with topic prefix `STAT` SHALL be used for the distribution of monitoring data messages from the sending host.
-The `STAT` topic prefix MUST be followed by a variable name.
+The `STAT` topic prefix MUST be followed by a quantity name.

-### Header (Second Frame)
+### Header

 ### Payload (Third Frame)